Hiring a Tax Professional Isn’t In My Budget, What Do I Do?

 You also have to remember that the tax code is often circumstantial.
 What applies to one business owner or individual does not necessarily apply to another.

-Now, there’s a chance that you find something that is from a reputable source – an interview, a tax professional’s blog, etc – there’s a chance it is outdated.
+Now, if you find something that is from a reputable source – an interview, a tax professional’s blog, etc – there’s a chance it is outdated.
 We had the TCJA act in 2018 that changed things, we had the Pandemic in 2020 that changed things, and we have various changes that are made each year.
 All of which can make the information outdated and unreliable very quickly.

 From here, it’s all about interpreting the information you find on the IRS’s website to be applicable to your specific situation.
 This is not always obvious and may require you to consider the grey areas of the tax code, make some assumptions, do some additional research (again, not the easiest as finding reliable & up-to-date resources is difficult and often not free), and maybe even reach out to the IRS for help.